A multi-dynamic low-rank deep image prior (ML-DIP) for 3D real-time cardiovascular MRI: Methods

 \subsubsection{Image analysis}

 For the phantom data, where the noiseless ground truth was available, image quality of the generated frames was assessed using peak signal-to-noise ratio (PSNR) and structural similarity index measure (SSIM) for all eight values of $T$.
 For the data collected from human subjects, both ML-DIP and 5D-Cine results were interpolated into standard short-axis and long-axis views using slice position information from the 2D real-time cine data.
-To evaluate image quality, one short-axis and one long-axis view from 5D-Cine, 2D real-time cine, and ML-DIP were blindly scored by two experienced Level-3 CMR-trained cardiologists.
+To evaluate the image quality of 5D-Cine, 2D real-time cine, and ML-DIP, one short-axis and one long-axis view from each subject were blindly scored by two experienced Level-3 CMR-trained cardiologists.
 The three cine series were presented as movies on a single slide, with the order of 5D-Cine, 2D real-time cine, and ML-DIP randomized.
 Each reader assigned a score from 1 (worst) to 5 (best) to each cine based on overall image quality: 1 – Non-diagnostic, 2 – Poor, 3 – Fair, 4 – Good, 5 – Excellent.
 The interpolated short-axis stacks from 5D-Cine and ML-DIP were converted to digital imaging and communications in medicine (DICOM) format and analyzed in suiteHEART (NeoSoft, Pewaukee, Wisconsin) along with the 2D real-time stack.
 Left-ventricular end-diastolic volume (EDV), end-systolic volume (ESV), stroke volume (SV), and ejection fraction (EF) were computed from 2D real-time cine, 5D-Cine, and ML-DIP using the short-axis stacks.
 Quantification was performed only for subjects whose average image quality score across both readers and both views was at least 3.